FANGS and BATS sell-off spooks world stocks

-LONDON (Reuters) - Global stock markets were set for a second day of sharp losses on Tuesday as the combination of inflation worries and an anti-monopoly drive in China sent the world’s mightiest tech giants tumbling.
+LONDON (Reuters) - Global stock markets suffered a second day of sharp losses on Tuesday as a combination of inflation worries, lofty valuations and an anti-monopoly drive in China sent the world’s mightiest tech giants tumbling.

-Europe had touched a record high on Monday but its restart was a sea of red as London’s FTSE, Frankfurt’s DAX and the CAC 40 in Paris all dropped roughly 2%. [.EU]
+Europe had touched a record high on Monday but more than 2% falls on London’s FTSE, Frankfurt’s DAX and the CAC 40 in Paris turned it into a sea of red ahead of what looked like being another down day on Wall Street. [.EU]

-Asia’s main regional equity gauges had suffered their biggest slide in nearly two months overnight, with Japan’s Nikkei and Hong Kong’s Hang Seng both closing down 3%.
+Asia had been brutal overnight too with 3% tumbles on Japan’s Nikkei and Hong Kong’s Hang Seng giving Asia’s main regional equity gauges their worst day in nearly two months.

-With talk of tighter regulation from Beijing, Chinese tech heavyweights Baidu, Alibaba Tencent, collectively dubbed the BATs, all dropped more than 3%.
-Food delivery major Meituan tumbled as much as 9.8% too, leaving its value $30 billion lower in a week.
+Talk of tighter regulation from Beijing had sent Chinese tech heavyweights Baidu, Alibaba Tencent, collectively dubbed the BATs, down more than 3%.
+Food delivery major Meituan had tumbled as much as 9.8% to wipe nearly $30 billion off its value for the week.

-It had followed a 3.6% slump in the U.S. FANG+ index of megacap tech firms on Monday.
-Electric car pioneer Tesla had skidded 6.4% and Google fell 2.5%. [.N]
+It all followed Monday’s 3.6% slump in the FANG+ index of U.S. megacap tech firms which had seen electric car pioneer Tesla skid 6.4% and Apple and Google both fall roughly 2.5%. [.N]

 “The underlying driver is that there is still a rotation out of duration (higher interest rate) sensitive parts of the market and this is why tech stocks are coming under pressure now,” said Mizuho’s Head of multi-asset strategy Peter Chatwell.